 This one is located on the front page of the Abu Simbel Temple.
 This statue, which has reached thousands of years old, still stands proudly.
-In addition, in other parts, in the large temple there are still 4 statues sitting Pharaoh Ramses II, each with a height of more than 20 m, while the smaller statues of Pharaoh Ramses II, are statues of Nefertari, and their child.
+Also, in the vast temple, there are still four sitting statues of Pharaoh Ramses II, each with a height of more than 20 m, while the small icons of Pharaoh Ramses II, are statues of Nefertari, and their children.

-For those who are curious about this Statue of Ramses II, the location is in the Abu Simbel region, on the edge of Lake Nasser, but the location of the temple was in the past named the downstream Nubia.
+For those who are curious about this Ramses II Statue, its location is in the Abu Simbel area, on the shores of Lake Nasser, but the site of the temple in the past was named downstream of Nubia.

 Suez Canal Bridge

-Besides being famous for the Pyramids and Sphinx, the Egyptian icon was later named the Suez Canal. located west of the Sinai Peninsula, is a 163 km long canal located in Egypt, connecting Port Said in the Mediterranean Sea with Suez on the Red Sea.
+Besides being famous for the Pyramids and Sphinx, the Egyptian icon named the Suez Canal.
+Located west of the Sinai Peninsula, is a 163 km long canal situated in Egypt, connecting Port Said in the Mediterranean Sea with Suez on the Red Sea.

 This canal connects the Mediterranean and the Red Sea.
 And there is a bridge as a link named the Suez Canal Bridge.
-This bridge was built for quite a long time, decades and during the construction process had caused armed conflict between France, Britain and Egypt.
-Don’t miss to stop by when you are on holiday in the Middle East including Egypt.
+This bridge built for quite a long time, decades, and during the construction process had caused armed conflict between France, Britain, and Egypt.
+Don’t miss to stop by when you are on holiday in the Middle East, including Egypt.

 If you like shopping.
-When on vacation to Cairo, don’t forget to stop by one of the favorite destinations of tourists, namely Bazaar Khan El Kholili which is known by Indonesian students as Husein.
-This bazaar is very wide, even in the middle of the bazaar you can find a mosque that has historical value called Masjid Husein.
+When on vacation to Cairo, don’t forget to stop by one of the favorite destinations of tourists, namely Bazaar Khan El Khalili, which is known by Indonesian students as Husein.
+This bazaar is extensive, even in the middle of the bazaar, you can find a mosque that has a historical value called Masjid Husein.
 The location of this bazaar is precisely in front of Al-Azhar University.

-Actually the entrance to the bazaar is in several locations, but the main entrance and the most visited by foreign tourists are closely guarded by the police officers complete with their weapons.
-For those who are doing tours in Cairo, it is not complete if they take time here, because it is a favorite market of tourists to buy goods for souvenirs.
+The entrance to the bazaar is in several locations, but the main entrance and the most visited by foreign tourists are guarded by the police officers complete with their weapons.
+For those who are doing tours in Cairo, it is not complete if they take time here because it is a favorite market for tourists to buy goods for souvenirs.

 Cairo also has one beautiful and charming place called Benteng Salahudin Al-Ayubi.
 This fortress is on a plateau and is hundreds of years old.
 In the middle of the fort, we will find a mosque called the Muhammad Ali Mosque.

 When entering the area in the fort, there are several facilities available, including restaurants with Cairo views from heights, Military Museums, Police Museums.
-In addition, you will also find a beautiful garden that has shady trees and is well maintained.
-If we look at a glance, the tree looks similar to a bonsai whose leaves are carved with Arabic script.
+Also, you will also find a beautiful garden that has shady trees and is well maintained.
+If we look at a glance, the tree looks similar to a bonsai whose leaves carved with Arabic script.

-One of the cities in Egypt is the second largest city and its name is so famous to the whole world.
-Alexandria or what is also called Al-Iskandariyyah.
-A very beautiful location is one of the attractions of the city.
+One of the cities in Egypt is the second-largest city, and its name is so famous to the whole world.
+Alexandria, or what is also called Al-Iskandariyyah.
+A fantastic location is one of the attractions of the city.

-In addition, in the city of Alexandria we can see the splendor of the Sphinx and also the ancient Roman theater.
-Even more amazing, one of the spots in Alexandria is included in the 7 wonders of the world, namely the great lighthouse.
+In the city of Alexandria, we can see the splendor of the Sphinx and also the ancient Roman theater.
+Even more surprising, one of the spots in Alexandria included in the seven wonders of the world, namely the high lighthouse.

-In addition, the beauty of Alexandria can be enjoyed on the coast of the coast that faces the Mediterranean sea.
-Yellowish white sand stretches almost as long as 25 kilometers which limits the city of Alexandria with a coastline that is not inferior to the Most Beautiful Beach in Indonesia.
-Keeksotikan that makes tourists really feel at home while staying in this beach in Egypt.
+Also, the beauty of Alexandria can be enjoyed on the coastline overlooking the Mediterranean sea.
+Yellowish white sand stretches almost as long as 25 kilometers, which limits the city of Alexandria with a coastline that is not inferior to the Most Beautiful Beach in Indonesia.
+Keeksotikan that makes tourists feel at home while staying in this beach in Egypt.

-This fort was built in the ancient ancient lighthouse in Egypt which was destroyed by an earthquake.
+This fort built in the ancient lighthouse in Egypt, which was destroyed by an earthquake.
 It used to be on an island called Pharos.
 This fortress is located on the edge of the Mediterranean Sea and was built during the leadership of Sultan Al-Ashraf Al-Nasr Syaifuddin Qaitbay, originally from the Mamluk Dynasty in 1423.

 It used to be for the defense of Egypt when facing an enemy who came.
-The fortress in the form of a hallway and has many gaps makes it easier to observe the enemy in the past.
-Now this location is visited by many tourists.
-From here also will look the beauty of the Mediterranean Sea.
+The fort, form of a corridor, and many gaps make it easier to observe enemies in the past.
+Now, this location visited by many tourists.
+From here also will look at the beauty of the Mediterranean Sea.

-The Montazah Park is located in the muntaza palace or commonly called El Montazah Palace.
+The Montazah Park is located in the Murtaza palace or commonly called El Montazah Palace.
 This palace is a resting place for the family of King Fuad I and his relatives, after hunting.
 This palace was built in 1932 by King Fuad I.

-For this park the location is in the area of the Palace of King Farouk, which has many palm trees on its yard and is so neatly arranged.
-The main attraction of course lies in the Palace of King Farouk.
-Now this building is only used for hosting state guests.
+For this park, the location is in the area of the Palace of King Farouk, which has many palm trees on its yard and neatly arranged.
+The main attraction, of course, lies in the Palace of King Farouk.
+Now, this building only used for hosting state guests.

 Abu Al-Abbas Al-Mursi Mosque

-This magnificent mosque was founded in 1775 and is also a sign of the grandeur of the art of Islamic architecture.
-Naturally, if the building of this mosque is so magnificent, because a builder named Abu Al-Abbas is indeed a person who is descended from Murcia Andalusia.
+This magnificent mosque founded in 1775 and is also a sign of the grandeur of the art of Islamic architecture.
+Naturally, if the building of this mosque is so magnificent because a builder named Abu Al-Abbas is indeed a person who descended from Murcia Andalusia.